tencentyun/intlcloud-documents/product_new/安全产品中心/密钥管理服务/快速入门/加密解密_intl_en.md

 ## Overview
-KMS provides encryption and decryption APIs.
+KMS provides APIs for encryption and decryption.
 The encryption API (Encrypt) is used to encrypt any data up to 4 KB in size, such as database passwords, RSA keys, or other sensitive information in small size.
 The decryption API (Decrypt) is used to decrypt ciphertext.
 A generated DataKey can obtain the key data in plaintext through the decryption API.

 ## Online Tools
 Online tools are suitable for one-time or non-batch encryption and decryption operations, such as the initial generation of a key ciphertext.
-With online tools, you do not need to bother with developing tools for small encryption and decryption needs and focus your energies on core business issues.
+With online tools, you do not need to bother with developing tools for small encryption and decryption needs so that you can focus on your core business issues.
 The directions for encrypting small data entries are as follows:

 ### Prerequisites
 [A key has been created](https://intl.cloud.tencent.com/document/product/1030/31971) and enabled.